MorrisJobke/morrisjobke.github.io/_posts/2016-02-21-Dokku-Easy-way-to-deploy-web-apps.md

 ## Dokku on ArchLinux

 The only drawback of this tool was that only Ubuntu 14.04 was supported, but I thought it couldn't be too hard to somehow make those 200 lines of Bash compatible with ArchLinux (which I currently use on my server).
-It turned out that 200 lines of Bash is the optimistic view on the code base, but how cares - I fixed the issues I had, [opened a pull request](https://github.com/dokku/dokku/pull/1918), [updated the AUR package](https://aur.archlinux.org/packages/dokku/) and had some nice chats with the maintainers.
+It turned out that 200 lines of Bash is the optimistic view on the code base, but who cares - I fixed the issues I had, [opened a pull request](https://github.com/dokku/dokku/pull/1918), [updated the AUR package](https://aur.archlinux.org/packages/dokku/) and had some nice chats with the maintainers.
 Now the setup on ArchLinux is a breeze:

 	$ pacaur -S dokku
 	$ cat ~/.ssh/id_rsa.pub | sudo sshcommand acl-add dokku 'local key'